-THE SPRING '14 SEASON IS UNDERWAY...
+THE FALL '14 SEASON IS UNDERWAY...

 ...with an exciting lineup of transformative classes, workshops, and other events!
-Come to a class whenever you like - just check out the calendars for April 14-20 and April 21-27.
+Come to a class whenever you like - just check out the calendars for September 15-21 and September 22-28.
 Then, drop in anytime!
 Preregistration recommended for workshops...

 This Week - preregistration recommended* or required** for starred workshops